Before proceeding to read about the real estate for sale by owner counter offer form, please carefully read the Disclaimer Page Here

 Dollars to donuts, someone, somewhere, would use the exact wording if I posted an example on this site.

-The important thing, is to use the real estate counter offer form, that is generally used in your area.
-Lets look at a few examples that you might put on a counter offer form.
+The important thing is to use the real estate for sale by owner counter offer form, that is generally used in your area.
+Let's look at a few examples that you might put on a counter offer form.

 #3.
 The kitchen fridge and stove are not included in the purchase price.

-Then of course, if the real estate counter offer is signed and witnessed by all parties, everyone trots off to their respective lawyers for approval of the written contract and counter offer.
+Then, of course, if the real estate for sale by owner counter offer is signed and witnessed by all parties, everyone trots off to their respective lawyers for approval of the written contract and counter offer.

 I keep sounding like a broken record here, but it's important;